bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 * Copy entire protviewer folder to <your galaxy directory>/config/plugins/visualizations folder

 #### Step 3 - Copy Web Controller section
-* Go to <your galaxy directory>/lib/galaxy/webapps/galaxy/api/ location.
+* Go to ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location.
 There, copy following files which are in the webcontroller folder:
   * MzIdentMLHandler.py
   * MzIdentMLHandler.pyc
   * SequenceExtractor.py
   * SequenceExtractor.pyc
-* Finally, in your galaxy, you sould be able to find a file called datasets.py.
-There copy and paste following codes:
+* Then, in your galaxy, you sould be able to find a file called datasets.py.
+There, copy and paste following codes:

   * Import these modules first:
    ```python